The mssql module is a Node.js library designed to interact with MSSQL databases (Microsoft SQL Server) asynchronously.

 npm install mssql

-• Microsoft / Contributors Node V8 Driver for Node.js for SQL Server (v2): This driver is native and optimized for 64-bit Windows or Linux/macOS.
-Although it is less common than Tedious, it works wonderfully.
+- Microsoft / Contributors Node V8 Driver for Node.js for SQL Server (v2): This driver is native and optimized for Windows or 64-bit Linux/macOS.
+Although less common than Tedious, it works great.

 Connection Configuration

-To establish a connection with our MSSQL database, we first need to configure it with our server details.
-Additionally, there may be additional options that could be necessary depending on your database configuration.
+To establish a connection with our MSSQL database, we must first configure it with our server details.
+Additionally, there are extra options that may be necessary depending on your database configuration.

-Let’s look at a basic configuration example using Tedious, which is the default driver.
+Let’s see a basic configuration example using Tedious, which is the default driver.

 const dbConfig = {